 Puck/Strip Light Jig Questions

 The Puck Light Jig comes with 2-1/4” and 2-1/8” Forstner bits, which will accommodate approximately 90% of the puck lights on the market.
-We recommend Richelieu, Hafele, or Tresco puck lights.
+We recommend Richelieu, Hafele, Tresco, or Wurth for quality puck lights.

 Unfortunately, using this tool requires that you drill everything for the puck or strip lights before the cabinets are hung.